ProfessionalLinuxUsersGroup/course-books/docs/lac/u8lab.md

 for server in `cat serverfile`; do echo "connecting to server $server"; done
 ```

-So, while those are even just a limited set of cases those are all times when, at the start, we know how many times we’re going to go through the loop.
-Counting or For loops always have a set number of times they’re going to run.
+So, while those are even just a limited set of cases those are all times when, at the start, we know how many times we're going to go through the loop.
+Counting or For loops always have a set number of times they're going to run.
 That can change, but when it starts the end number of runs is known.

-`While` loops
+##### `while` loops

 While loops are going to test conditions and loop while that condition evaluates to true.
 We can invert that, as we can with all logic, but I find that testing for truth is always easiest.